-- 9.01 The following sections are designed to identify the regular and overtime hours of work and are not to be construed as a guarantee of hours of work per day, per week or with respect to days in any week. - 9.02 (a) The regular shift of 8 or 10 hours [in the case of the compressed work week] may be performed anywhere between the hours of 6:00 a.m. and 6:30 p.m. - (b) Any shifts not falling within time frame in 9.02(a) shall be subject to a shift premium of \$3.00 per hour. - 9.03 The regular working week shall consist of 40 hours of employment divided into 5 x 8 hour working days, Monday to Friday inclusive. - A compressed work week of 4 x 10 hour working days may be worked at straight time rates.
+- 9.01 The following sections are designed to identify the regular and overtime hours of work and are not to be construed as a guarantee of hours of work per day, per week or with respect to days in any week. - 9.02 (a) The regular shift of 8 or 10 hours [in the case of the compressed work week] may be performed anywhere between the hours of 6:00 a.m. and 6:30 p.m. - (b) Any 10 hour shifts not falling within the time frame in 9.02(a) shall be subject to a shift premium of \$3.00 per hour. - Any 8 hour shifts not falling within time frame in 9.02(a) any second shift shall be subject to a shift premium of \$3.00 per hour and any third shift shall be subject to a shift premium of \$3.50 per hour - 9.03 The regular working week shall consist of 40 hours of employment divided into 5 x 8 hour working days, Monday to Friday inclusive.

+- 9.04 A compressed work week of 4 x 10 hour working days may be worked at straight time rates.
 The 4 x 10 hour days must be worked consecutively.
 The first 2 hours of overtime on a 4 x 10 hour day schedule shall be paid at time and one half the regular rate of pay.
-All others to be paid at double the regular rate. - 9.05 (a) If the 4 x 10 hour days are being worked and 1 or more days of work are lost during that week due to inclement weather, the Employer may schedule Friday as a make-up day.
+All others to be paid at double the regular rate. - 9.05

+(a) If the 4 x 10 hour days are being worked and 1 or more days of work are lost during that week due to inclement weather, the Employer may schedule Friday as a make-up day.
 Hours worked on the Friday to be paid at straight time rates up to 10 hours in the day or until the 40 hours [reduced appropriately when a statutory holiday occurs during that week] in the week have been worked after which overtime provisions apply.
 Employees shall not refuse to work the make-up day and the Employer shall not force an Employee to work if said Employee has a legitimate reason for not working.
-The Union and the Employer jointly shall determine whether or not the reason is legitimate.

-- (b) In circumstances where Friday is a regular scheduled overtime day, Clause 9.05(a) will not apply and applicable overtime rates will apply, subject to Clause 9.09(e). - 9.06 A non-paid lunch break of one half hour duration will be taken halfway through each shift. - 9.07 There shall be a paid break of 10 minutes in each half of an 8 hour shift and a paid break of 15 minutes in each half of a 10 hour shift.
+The Union and the Employer jointly shall determine whether or not the reason is legitimate. - (b) In circumstances where Friday is a regular scheduled overtime day, Clause 9.05(a) will not apply and applicable overtime rates will apply, subject to Clause 9.09(e). - 9.06 A non-paid lunch break of one half hour duration will be taken halfway through each shift. - 9.07 There shall be a paid break of 10 minutes in each half of an 8 hour shift and a paid break of 15 minutes in each half of a 10 hour shift.
 There shall be a break of 10 minutes every 2 hours thereafter. - 9.08 In consultation with the effected Employees, an Employer may implement the following when Employees are working 8 hour shifts.

-In lieu of the break and lunch periods specified in Clauses 9.06 and 9.07, there shall be 2 breaks of one half hour each, approximately equally spaced in the 8 hour shift, 1 break will be paid at straight time rates and 1 break will be unpaid.
+In lieu of the break and lunch periods specified in Clauses 9.06 and 9.07, there shall be 2 breaks of one-half hour each, approximately equally spaced in the 8 hour shift, I break will be paid at straight time rates and 1 break will be unpaid.